 We spoke with Dave Wiggins, former security director for Starwood Hotels, about how to ensure attendee security in an age of proliferating firearms.
 Read the Q&A here

-In light of the rash of mass shootings we've seen in the years since, let's dig a little deeper.
-The U.S. has a patchwork of firearms laws, which vary widely by county and state.
-They range from states like California and New York, which have banned assault weapons outright, among other restrictive measures, to more permissive states such as Texas, which in 2016 passed a law to allow the open carry of guns in public, on top of its already existing concealed-carry law.
+In Washington, D.C., which has some of the country's toughest gun laws, it is illegal to openly carry firearms.
+And while concealed weapons are allowed with the proper D.C. license, firearms are prohibited within 1,000 feet of a protest.
+Such regulations vary widely throughout the U.S., which has a patchwork of gun laws differing by county and state.
+They range from the stricter states like California and New York, which have banned assault weapons among other restrictive measures, to more permissive states like Texas, which in 2016 passed a law to allow the open carry of guns in public.

-In many areas, anyone can legally enter a public space with a concealed weapon, as long as they have the appropriate permit.
-And while private businesses like hotels can and do sometimes set their own policies regarding weapons on their premises, these can be difficult to enforce.
+In many areas, anyone can legally enter a public space with a concealed weapon if they have the appropriate permit.
+And while private businesses like hotels can and do sometimes set their own policies regarding weapons on their premises, these are very difficult to enforce.

 Hotel Policies on Firearms

 In every sector that touches the meetings industry -- hotels, conference centers, airports and more -- the rules concerning guns pose difficult questions.
 It's a topic that many are loath to discuss, but current events have pushed it to the fore.